OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 _ambiguous internal_: Ambiguous, and the source node is an internal node (has children).

+_rejected_: [to be done]

+_disjoint membership_: [to be done]

+_not aligned_: The source node was not aligned to any union node.
-_not aligned_: There were union taxonomy no candidates at all for this source taxon.
-The source taxon name is new at this point in assembly.
+There were no union taxonomy candidates at all for this source taxon.

+[KC not keen on saying 'unaligned' in one place and 'not aligned' in another, but 'the taxon was unaligned' doesn't sound right since 'unalign' is not a verb, while 'copy an not-aligned node' doesn't work because 'not-aligned' is an awkward adjective.]

 [why is 'not aligned' so much bigger than 'Number of taxon records' below?]

    * KC: do certain heuristics work better / worse for different types of problems?
      [how would one assess this ?? what are examples of 'types of problems'?]